mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/call/authenticate-alice/kotlin.md

 ---
-title: Authenticate Your User
+title: Authenticate your User
 description: In this step you authenticate your users via the JWTs you created earlier
 ---

-# Authenticate Your User
+# Authenticate your User

 Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the users.